blakegates/my-thoughts/README.md

-# blog
-My ramblings and learnings through IT &amp; InfoSec
+# My ramblings and learnings through IT &amp; InfoSec